whitneylarose/ckan/doc/maintaining/installing/install-from-package.rst

 ============================

 This section describes how to install CKAN from package.
-This is the quickest and easiest way to install CKAN, but it requires **Ubuntu 16.04 64-bit** or **Ubuntu 14.04 64-bit**.
-If you're not using Ubuntu 16.04 64-bit or Ubuntu 14.04 64-bit, or if you're installing CKAN for development, you should follow :doc:`install-from-source` instead.
+This is the quickest and easiest way to install CKAN, but it requires **Ubuntu 16.04 64-bit**.
+If you're not using Ubuntu 16.04 64-bit, or if you're installing CKAN for development, you should follow :doc:`install-from-source` instead.

 At the end of the installation process you will end up with two running web